Jarzka/stylefy/README.md

 ### How it works (technical details)

-**use-style** saves the style and adds it into the DOM as a CSS class (if it's not already there) asynchronously.
+**use-style** saves the style and adds it into the DOM as a CSS class asynchronously (if it's not already there).
 The return value is a map containing the given style properties as inline style.
 It is needed until the CSS class has been generated and inserted into the DOM.
 When the DOM is ready, the component is forced to re-render itself and use only the CSS class definition.

 You might ask why does **use-style** work asynchronously?
+The reason is speed.
 Consider a case when one or more components are going to be rendered and all of them are calling **use-style** very many times with different style maps.
 In this case, updating the DOM on every single call would slow the rendering process down.
 To keep the rendering fast, the idea is to collect as many style maps as possible during a single render event, convert all of them to CSS and add into the DOM at once.

 If the style contains some specific definitions that cannot be present as inline style (some specific modes or media queries), the HTML element using the style is going to be hidden for a few milliseconds with CSS **visibility** set to **hidden**, until the converted CSS style is added into the DOM.
 In most cases, this should not be a problem, but if needed, the style can be added into the DOM synchronously by calling **prepare-style**: